ToolJet/ToolJet/docs/docs/widgets/tabs.md

 # Tabs

 A Tabs widget contains a number of defined containers that can be navigated through the tabs.
-Each tab acts as a <a href="https://docs.tooljet.com/docs/widgets/tabs/" target="_blank">container</a> that can have different widgets placed inside
+Each tab acts as a <a href="https://docs.tooljet.com/docs/widgets/tabs/" target="_blank">container</a> that can have different widgets placed inside it.

 <div style={{textAlign: 'center'}}>